 Mind Body Symbiosis

-Mind affects body – affects mind
+Mind affects body – body affects mind

 We have already established that it is NOT events that cause emotions (events don’t cause feelings), but rather the ‘meaning’ of those events that then create the emotional ‘response’.
 So having the thought that ‘I am ugly’ is likely to trigger feelings of shame, guilt or sadness.